kimyunoo/4782_final/README.md

 -----------------------------------------------------------------------------------------------------
 ![Table of Model Accuracies](https://github.com/kimyunoo/4782_final/blob/main/results/table-of-accuracies-all-models.png "Our results from implementation trained for 20 epochs")

-Some interesting insights are that our model with both class+distillation tokens and model with hard distillation did not perform as well as the model with no distillation loss.
-This could be becuase our teacher is trained on ImageNet rather than CIFAR-10, leading to a possible domain mismatch.
-This is also supported by the increase in accuracy to 69.19% when trained with soft distillation. <br/>
+* Our model with both class+distillation tokens and model with hard distillation did not perform as well as the model with no distillation loss.
+   * This could be becuase our teacher is trained on ImageNet rather than CIFAR-10, leading to a possible domain mismatch
+   * This hypothesis is supported by the increase in accuracy to 69.19% when trained with soft distillation.

-Another interesting insight is our model accuracies did not plateau, indicating we could have trained for longer than 20 epochs to achieve a higher validation accuracy (perhaps one comparable to that in the paper). <br/>
+* Our model accuracies did not plateau
+   * Shows we could train for longer than 20 epochs to achieve a higher validation accuracy

-Additional areas of research could be retraining the models on ImageNet given more resources, and looking into different teacher models to train the ViT with.
+* Further research includes retraining on ImageNet or looking into different teacher models

 ## REFERENCES
 -----------------------------------------------------------------------------------------------------